stfwi/engineers-decor/readme.md

   explosion resistance than bricks.
 Also available as stairs and wall, also with reverse recipes.

-- *Treated wood crafting table*: 3x3 crafting table with IE style GUI and a model fitting better in the engineer's workshop.
-Keeps its inventory, has eight additional storage slots on the left side of the crafting grid.
-Crafted 2x2 with three treated wood planks and one vanilla crafting table.

 - *Treated wood ladder*: Crafted 3x3 with the known ladder pattern, items are treated wood sticks.
 Climbing is faster if looking up/down and not sneaking.